Food and Drug Administration, HHS.

 Under GDUFA, the DMF fee is owed by each person that owns a type II active pharmaceutical ingredient DMF that is referenced, on or after October 1, 2012, in a generic drug submission by an initial letter of authorization.
 This is a one-time fee for each individual DMF.
 This fee is due no later than the date on which the first generic drug submission is submitted that references the associated DMF.
 Under section 744B(a)(2)(D)(iii) of the FD&C Act, if a DMF has successfully undergone an initial completeness assessment and the fee is paid, the DMF will be placed on a publicly available list documenting DMFs available for reference.
 Thus, some DMF holders may choose to pay the fee prior to the date that it would otherwise be due in order to have the DMF placed on that list.

 In order to calculate the DMF fee, FDA assessed the volume of DMF submissions over time.
 The statistical forecasting methodology of power regression analysis was selected because this model showed a very good fit to the distribution of DMF submissions over time.
-Based on data representing the total paid DMFs from October 2012 to May 2014 and projecting a 5-year timeline (October 2014 to October 2018), FDA is estimating 701 fee-paying DMFs for FY 2015.
+Based on the 8 months of available data representing the total paid DMFs from FY 2013 and projecting a 5-year timeline (October 2013 to October 2017), FDA is estimating 583 fee-paying DMFs for FY 2014.

-Under GDUFA, the fee for a facility located outside the United States and its territories and possessions shall be not less than $15,000 and not more than $30,000 higher than the amount of the fee for a facility located in the United States and its territories and possessions, as determined by the Secretary.
+Under GDUFA, the fee for a facility located outside the United States and its territories and possessions shall be not less than $15,000 and not more than $30,000 higher than the amount of the Start Printed Page 46980fee for a facility located in the United States and its territories and possessions, as determined by the Secretary.
 The basis for this differential is the extra cost incurred by conducting an inspection outside the United States and its territories and possessions.
-For FY 2015 FDA has determined that the differential for foreign facilities will be $15,000.
+For FY 2014 FDA has determined that the differential for foreign facilities will be $15,000.
 The differential may be adjusted in future years.

-Under GDUFA, the annual FDF facility fee is owed by each person that owns a facility which is identified, or intended to be identified, in at least one generic drug submission that is pending or approved to produce one or more finished dosage forms of a human generic drug.
+Under GDUFA, the annual FDF facility fee is owed by each person that owns a facility which is identified, or intended to be identified, in at least one generic drug submission that is pending or approved to produce one or more finished dosage forms of a human generic drug or an active pharmaceutical ingredient used in a human generic drug.
 These fees are due no later than the first business day on or after October 1 of each such year.
-Section 744B(b)(2)(C) of the FD&C Act specifies that the FDF facility fee revenue will make up 56 percent of $312,224,000, which is $174,845,000 (rounded to the nearest thousand dollars).
+Section 744B(b)(2)(C) of the FD&C Act specifies that the FDF facility fee revenue will make up 56 percent of $305,659,000, which is $171,169,000 (rounded to the nearest thousand dollars).

-In order to calculate the FDF fee, FDA has used the data submitted by generic drug facilities through the self-identification process mandated in the GDUFA statute and specified in a Notice of Requirement published in the Federal Register of October 2, 2012 (77 FR 60125).
-The total number of FDF facilities identified through self-identification was 681.
-Of the total facilities identified as FDF, there were 271 domestic facilities and 410 foreign facilities.
-The foreign facility fee differential is $15,000.
+In order to calculate the FDF fee, FDA has used the data submitted by generic drug facilities through the self-identification process mandated in the GDUFA statute and specified in a Notice of Requirement published on October 2, 2012.
+The total number of FDF facilities identified through self-identification was 748.
+Of the total facilities identified as FDF, there were 315 domestic facilities and 433 foreign facilities.
+The foreign facility differential is $15,000.
 In order to calculate the fee for domestic facilities, we must first subtract the fee revenue that will result from the foreign facility fee differential.
-We take the foreign facility differential ($15,000) and multiply it by the number of foreign facilities (410) to determine the total fees that will result from the foreign facility differential.
-As a result of that calculation the foreign fee differential will make up $6,150,000 of the total FDF fee revenue.
-Subtracting the foreign facility differential fee revenue ($6,150,000) from the total FDF facility target revenue ($174,845,000) results in a remaining fee revenue balance of $168,695,000.
-To determine the domestic FDF facility fee, we divide the $168,695,000 by the total number of facilities (681) which gives us a domestic FDF facility fee of $247,717.
-The foreign FDF facility fee is $15,000 more than the domestic FDF facility fee, or $262,717.
+We take the foreign facility differential ($15,000) and multiply it by the number of foreign facilities (433) to determine the total fees that will result from the foreign facility differential.
+As a result of that calculation the foreign fee differential will make up $6,495,000 of the total FDF fee revenue.
+Subtracting the foreign facility differential fee revenue ($6,495,000) from the total FDF facility target revenue ($171,169,000) results in a remaining fee revenue balance of $164,674,000.
+To determine the domestic FDF facility fee, we divide the $164,674,000 by the total number of facilities (748) which gives us a domestic FDF facility fee of $220,152.
+The foreign FDF facility fee is $15,000 more than the domestic FDF facility fee, or $235,152.

-FDA has partnered with the U.S. Department of the Treasury to utilize https://www.pay.gov, a Web-based payment application, for online electronic payment.
-The https://www.pay.gov feature is available on the FDA Web site after completing the generic drug user fee cover sheet and generating the user fee ID number.
+FDA has partnered with the U.S. Department of the Treasury to utilize Pay.gov, a Web-based payment application, for online electronic payment.
+The Pay.gov feature is available on the FDA Web site after completing the generic drug user fee cover sheet and generating the user fee ID number.

 Please include the user fee ID number on your check, bank draft, or postal money order and make payable to the order of the Food and Drug Administration.
 Your payment can be mailed to: Food and Drug Administration, P.O.
 Box 979108, St. Louis, MO 63197-9000.
 If checks are to be sent by a courier that requests a street address, the courier can deliver checks to: U.S. Bank, Attention: Government Lockbox 979108, 1005 Convention Plaza, St. Louis, MO 63101.
 (Note: This U.S. Bank address is for courier delivery only.)
 Please make sure that the FDA post office box number (P.O.
 Box 979108) is written on the check, bank draft, or postal money order.

 If paying by wire transfer, please reference your unique user fee ID number when completing your transfer.
 The originating financial institution may charge a wire transfer fee.
-Please ask your financial institution about the wire transfer fee and include it with your payment to ensure that your fee is fully paid.
-The account information is as follows: New York Federal Reserve Bank, U.S. Department of Treasury, TREAS NYC, 33 Liberty St., New York, NY 10045, account number: 75060099, routing number: 021030004, SWIFT: FRNYUS33, Beneficiary: FDA, 8455 Colesville Rd., Silver Spring, MD 20993-0002.
+Please ask your financial institution about the fee and include it with your payment to ensure that your fee is fully paid.
+The account information is as follows: New York Federal Reserve Bank, U.S. Department of Treasury, TREAS NYC, 33 Liberty St., New York, NY 10045, account number: 75060099, routing number: 021030004, SWIFT: FRNYUS33, Beneficiary: FDA, 1350 Piccard Dr., Rockville, MD 20850.
 The tax identification number of FDA is 53-0196965.